Syzygium thompsonii

-Syzygium thompsonii (Chamorro: atoto), is a tree endemic to the islands of Guam, Rota, and Saipan with a striking appearance due to its abundance of white flowers and edible fruit that grow directly from the trunk.
-It is related to the Malay apple, but bears fruits that are smaller and tart.
+Syzygium thompsonii (Chamorro: atoto) is an endemic tree of the Mariana Islands of Guam, Rota, and Saipan with a striking appearance due to its abundance of white flowers and edible fruit that grow directly from the trunk.
+It is related to the Malay apple but bears smaller tart fruit.

 Description

-Edward D. Merrill, in An Enumeration of the Plants of Guam (1914), described the tree using specimens sent to him from Guam:
+Edward D. Merrill, in An Enumeration of the Plants of Guam (1914), described the tree from specimens sent to him from Guam: